Key Takeaways

 It is important to establish an adequate emergency fund before launching an investment program.
 For most people, this means setting aside six to twelve months of living expenses.

-Tax-advantaged Retirement Accounts
+Tax-Advantaged Retirement Accounts

 Taxation is always a hot topic, and it is especially prominent when it comes to retirement.
 This is because the Internal Revenue Service (IRS) encourages saving for retirement by offering individuals attractive tax advantages associated with certain investment accounts, including employer-sponsored 401(k) plans and individual retirement accounts (IRAs).